Juan-ma/ghidra-esp8266/README.md

 This is an ugly modification of the original hank's extension https://github.com/hank/ghidra-esp8266 to accept new ROM header at 0x1000 address as described here: https://richard.burtons.org/2015/05/17/decompiling-the-esp8266-boot-loader-v1-3b3/

 It is not fully opperating yet.
-Now ghidra doesn't fail parsing ROM header (magic 0xe9) but it launch some warnings parsing segments before.
+Now ghidra doesn't fail parsing ROM header (magic 0xe9) but it launch some warnings parsing segments after ROM header.
 Any help is wellcome!

 Installing instructions: